aurora-is-near/.github/SECURITY.md

 Once the code has been deployed, the patches from the security advisory can be merged into the main source repository.

 We currently do not use the Github workflow to publish security advisories.
-Once the issue and fix have been disclosed, and a bounty category is assessed if appropriate, the GitHub security advisory is no longer needed and can be closed.
+Once the issue and fix have been disclosed, the GitHub security advisory is no longer needed and can be closed.

-Aurora is recognizing bug bounty hunters on their website (a link will be placed here once we have hunters to mention).